 Even before she premiered her feature debut film at Sundance, writer/director SIÂN HEDER had seen career success in many forms.
 That first feature, Tallulah, was picked up as a Netflix Original before it even hit the screen at Sundance 2016.
 Prior to that, Heder’s first short film Mother won a Cinéfondation Jury Award at the 2006 Cannes Film Festival.
 She received a Peabody Award for her work on the TV series Men of a Certain Age, multiple WGA nominations for writing and producing on Orange is the New Black, and a Spirit Award nomination for Little America, of which she is executive producer and co-showrunner.

 When Heder returned to Sundance this year with her second feature, CODA, she was met with accolades that most filmmakers could only imagine: Sweeping the festival’s awards (winning the Grand Jury Prize, Audience Award, Directing Award, and an Ensemble Cast Award) and landing a record-breaking acquisition sale to Apple.
 The company will release the film in theaters and on Apple TV+ on August 13.
+[UPDATE: The CODA winning streak continued with its victories at the 2022 SAG Awards, PGA Awards, and at the 94th Academy Awards, where it won Best Adapted Screenplay for Heder, Best Supporting Actor for Troy Kotsur, and Best Picture.]

 In the film, the titular CODA (Child Of Deaf Adults) is Ruby (Emilia Jones), who struggles with pursuing her own music career ambitions and the pull to stay behind with her blue-collar parents (Marlee Matlin, Troy Kotsur) and brother (Daniel Durant).
 Eugenio Derbez and Ferdia Walsh-Peelo co-star in the film, which was shot on location in Gloucester, Massachusetts.
 We spoke with the much-anticipated film’s writer/director Siân Heder about the preparation that went into the movie, portraying an authentic story of a Deaf family, and what projects she has planned next.